glennjones/hapi-workshop/code/database/hapi-mongodb/readme.md

 To demostrate this, take a look at the code for **GET bookmarks** API endpoint.
 The MongoDB db connection is created in the ```app.js``` file using ```server.pack.register```.
 The reference to the db called in the ```handler.js``` file using ```request.server.plugins['hapi-mongodb'].db```.

-## Indirect use of hapi-mongodb plug-in where connection is passed into data access layer
+## Indirect use of hapi-mongodb plug-in where connection is passed into model/data access layer
 Within the example I also built the ```bookmark.js``` and ```user.js``` as a abstracted data access layers.
 When you separte out your larger applications this way ```hapi-mongodb``` may not be your best choice of proving shared connection.

     // examples of indirect use of hapi-mongodb plug-in